Levilactobacillus brevis: History

 E.B.Fred, W.H.
 Peterson, and J.A.
-Anderson initially discovered the species in 1921 and the it was categorized based on the ability to metabolize certain carbon and sugars.
+Anderson initially discovered the species in 1921 and the it was categorized based on the ability to metabolize certain carbon compounds such as the sugars.
 This early study showed that this can produce acetic acid, carbon dioxide and large amounts of mannitol.
 Mannitol which is another carbon source that can be used to produce lactic acid.

-Growth
+Growth and metabolism

 L. brevis has been shown to actively transport glucose and galactose.
 When fructose was used as a carbon source there was only some growth and L. brevis was able to partially metabolize the fructose to mannitol.
 There are some strains that poorly metabolize glucose but prefer disaccharides as carbon source.

-By using the fermentation pathway the end result is lactic acid and acetic acid.
-It appears that under high temperature conditions, 50 degrees Celsius and in acidic environments the survival of this bacteria is longer than most bacteria under acidic conditions, the bacteria can live about 45 minutes.
+By using the fermentation pathway the result is lactic acid and acetic acid.
+It appears that under high temperature conditions, 50°C and in acidic environments the survival of this bacteria is longer than most bacteria under acidic conditions, the bacteria can live about 45 minutes.

 Antibiotic resistance is acquired through conjugation, a method of bacterial reproduction.
-Conjugation permits a sharing of DNA allowing the bacterium to learn about various antibiotics through exposure and this information is passed down through replication between bacteria.
+Conjugation permits a sharing of DNA allowing the bacterium to identify various antibiotics through exposure and this information is passed down through replication between bacteria.

 L. brevis produces more organic acids, specifically acetic acid and ethanol.
 This means that this bacterium produces an increased acidic environment and alcohol.
 Growth conditions all depend on the location of the bacterium within the intestines.
 It does seem that they are unable to significantly replicate in anaerobic environments.

-Metabolic pathway

-Metabolic pathways are defined to mean the chemical process that occurs within an organism.
 L. brevis is heterofermentative and uses the phosphoketolase pathway to metabolize pentoses and hexoses.